WHAT IS A CUBIC METRE?

 The skip bin is to be filled LEVEL TO THE RIM.
 There can be no items protruding from the tops or sides of the skip bin.
 All waste must be contained well within the skip bins capacity, as per the Transport Operations Regulation 2005 and Heavy Vehicle National Law (HVNL).
 Our drivers cannot remove the skip bin if it is overloaded.

 I THINK I HAVE ASBESTOS, WHAT CAN I DO?

-If you think you might have Asbestos, call the appropriate authorities.
-Do not put it in your skip bin if you are unsure because large penalties will be incurred.
+If you think you might have Asbestos, you should contact the appropriate authorities.
+Do NOT put it in your skip bin if you are unsure because large penalties will be incurred.
 We are licensed to transport and dispose of Asbestos, but it must be pre-arranged and must be in a separate lined bin.
-More information is provided below:

 HOW DO I DISPOSE OF HAZARDOUS WASTE?

 Items such as tyres, paint, batteries, oil, chemicals and gas bottles can be taken to your local council tips.
 Contact your local council to confirm disposal details and available tipping stations.
 Also no food items or organic materials can be put into your skip bin.

 For more information on disposing of Hazardous Waste, contact:

 Brisbane City Council – Household hazardous waste | Brisbane City Council

 Gold Coast City Council – Waste & recycling | City of Gold Coast

 Logan City Council – Waste and recycling – Logan City Council